Shopify/shopify-api-js/README.md

 This guide will provide instructions on how to create an app using plain Node.js code, or the [Express](https://expressjs.com/) framework.
 Both examples are written in Typescript.

-## Environment

-You'll need your application to load the API secret and API secret key (found when you create an app in your Partner Account).
-The mechanism for loading these values is entirely up to you - this example uses the `dotenv` library to read them from a `.env` file, but it is common practice to set environment variables with the values in production environments.

-However you choose to do it, be sure to NOT save the API secret and key in GitHub or other code repository where others can view them, as that information can be used to forge requests for your Shopify App.
+# Getting started

+Before your App can make any requests to the Shopify backend, you'll need to set up a few environment variables so you can initialize the library.

-### Install dependencies
+## Install dependencies

-- This step will generate your app's `package.json` and install the following necessary dependencies:
+This step will generate your app's `package.json` and install the following necessary dependencies:
 - `@shopify/shopify-api` - this library
 - `dotenv` - tool to read from `.env` files
 - `typescript` - TypeScript language

 Furthermore, if using Express you will also need to add the `express` package as a dependency.